Safeguarding Policy

 3. For recipients of Stewardship grants (partners)

-For organisations and full-time Christian Workers to whom Stewardship makes grant payments to, it is expected that they have appropriate safeguarding principles in place aligned to their activities.
-This expectation is made clear in our terms and conditions, and is assessed during our due diligence processing when on-boarding new partners, provision of substantial gifts or when Stewardship are alerted within reasonable measures from public notifications.
+For organisations and full-time Christian Workers to whom Stewardship makes grant payments, it is expected that they have appropriate safeguarding principles in place aligned to their activities.
+This expectation is made clear in our terms and conditions and is assessed during our due diligence processing when on-boarding new partners, provision of substantial gifts, ongoing partner reviews, or when Stewardship is alerted within reasonable measures from public notifications.

 Stewardship commits to taking all reasonable measures to ensure vulnerable groups (including children) impacted by Stewardship’s staff, trustees and grant partners are protected as far as possible from harm, including exploitation, neglect and abuse of all kinds.